 Broadcast messages are used only to locate a Smart Agent.
 All other communication with the Smart Agent makes use of point-to-point communication.
-For information on how to override the use of broadcast messages, see "Using point-to-point communications" on page 171.
+For information on how to override the use of broadcast messages, see "Using point-to-point communications".